 Gold Keys are awarded to bachelor degree students who are named to the President's List in four consecutive semesters.
-Main campus students must be enrolled in a minimum of 15 undergraduate credit hours to be named to the President's List.
-CGPS students must be enrolled in a minimum of 12 undergraduate credit hours.
+Students must be enrolled in a minimum of 12 undergraduate credit hours to be named to the President's List.